 The Girls' Night Out Committee is a group of women who volunteer their time from March through October soliciting sponsors, requesting donations and managing the event.
 100% of the proceeds are donated.

 The success of the annual Girls' Night Out Fashion Show Benefit is completely dependent on the generosity and support of businesses as well as the 600+ women who attend:

 Individuals can buy tickets and attend, purchasing raffles and auction items.
 Get a group of friends together -- tables of 10 and 12 are available.
-Tickets go on sale on August 1st and are limited.
+Tickets go on sale in early August and are limited.

 Proceeds from the Girls' Night Out Fashion Show Benefit are used by the Helping Women with Cancer Fund to aide women with cancer throughout Delaware County.
 The Helping Women with Cancer Fund is managed by The Foundation for Delaware County, a 501(c)(3) nonprofit.